unstoppabledomains/dev-docs/reverse-resolution/integration-guides/smart-contracts.md

 ## Step 4: Get the Domain Metadata

-Send a `GET` request to the Unstoppable Domains metadata endpoint to retrieve the metadata of the domain associated with the token returned from the `reverseOf()` method call:
+Send a `GET` request to the [Unstoppable Domains metadata endpoint](https://resolve.unstoppabledomains.com/api-docs/#/Meta%20Data/MetaDataController.getMetaData) to retrieve the metadata of the domain associated with the namehash returned from the `reverseOf()` method call:

 ```
 https://resolve.unstoppabledomains.com/metadata/{tokenId}